 As I faced the challenge of months of rehabilitation, I was motivated to get my life back, yet I lacked energy.

-Deep down, I knew this healing process was going to take time and that I ought to “practice what I preach” when it came to helping my body to “heal itself”.
+Deep down, I knew this healing process was going to take time and that I ought to “practice what I preach” when it came to helping my body to heal.

-I knew that sound healing wasn’t some magical cure, but rather, a way to help my body return to its optimal state to repair itself.
+I knew that healing with sound wasn’t some magical cure, but rather, a way to help my body return to its optimal state to repair itself.

-Practicing these exercises also helped me to relax, releasing the pressure in the areas around my stitches — which, in turn, lowered my pain.
+Practicing these sound healing exercises also helped me to relax, releasing the pressure in the areas around my stitches which lowered my pain.

-The key was that I kept at it every day — even if just for just a few moments at a time.
+The key was that I kept at it every day for just a few moments at a time.
 Eventually, I increased the length of the exercises as my endurance increased.

 Little by little, my strength grew, my voice improved, and my wounds began to heal.

-Even though I’ve known for years about the therapeutic benefits of sound and vibration, I’ll admit even I was surprised at just how fast these exercises helped me to rebuild my vitality.
+Even though I’ve known for years about the therapeutic benefits of sound healing, I’ll admit even I was surprised at just how fast these exercises helped me to rebuild my vitality.

 Six months later, I was back on stage again, singing and playing three hour shows with my band The Sun King Warriors.